Skip to content

 Arguments:

-• INPUT PATH: The path to the input.
-Can be a single file, or a directory of files.
+• INPUT PATH: A single file or a directory of files

 Options: